 Sowder earned Big West Coach of the Year honors in 2014 as Long Beach State outlasted UC Santa Barbara in a thrilling extra-inning victory to clinch a third Big West championship with Sowder at the helm.

-Last season may have been the most rewarding in Sowder's tenure at the helm of the program.
-The 49ers rallied from a slow start to win the Big West Conference title and an automatic bid into the NCAA Tournament.
+Behind Sowder's leadership in 2012, the 49ers rallied from a slow start to win the Big West Conference title and an automatic bid into the NCAA Tournament.
 LBSU won 20 of its final 26 regular-season games, including a 16-5 Big West Conference record, to clinch the program's 21st NCAA Tournament berth.
-A rash of injuries forced four projected starters and one starting pitcher to miss a bulk of the non-conference season, but the team rallied behind Sowder's leadership.

-Four years ago, Sowder saw her squad make its second straight trip to the NCAA Tournament.
+Sowder saw her squad make its second straight trip to the NCAA Tournament in 2009.
 Long Beach State finished the season with a 35-21 record, marking its eighth consecutive winning season.
-Eight players were named to the all-conference team, while Jennifer Griffin was tabbed the Big West Field Player of the Year and Petty earned co-Freshman Pitcher of the Year honors.
+Eight players were named to the all-conference team, while Jennifer Griffin was tabbed the Big West Field Player of the Year and Taylor Petty earned co-Freshman Pitcher of the Year honors.